FAA investigating after Boston MedFlight pilot falls asleep while transporting patient

-BOSTON (WHDH) - The Federal Aviation Administration is investigating after a Boston MedFlight pilot fell asleep at the controls while transporting a patient to a local hospital, officials said.
+BOSTON (WHDH) – The Federal Aviation Administration is investigating after a Boston MedFlight pilot fell asleep at the controls while transporting a patient from Martha’s Vineyard to a hospital in Boston, officials said.

-The sleeping pilot, who is no longer employed by Boston MedFlight, overflew the designated helipad in June before completing the transport without incident, according to the organization.
+The sleeping pilot, who is no longer employed by Boston MedFlight, overflew the designated helipad June 24 before completing the transport without incident, according to the organization.

 No one was injured in the incident.